 10 SGoS have been assigned by the government to create a blueprint for the plan.

 The aim is to finalise the plan by May, 2022.

 SGoS have been given instructions to set realistic deadlines and milestones for the plan, as these act as the foundation for the future growth.

-The Centre has begun work on a blueprint for India@2047- a vision plan for a ‘future ready India’ that befits the 100th year of Indian Independence.
-To commemorate the 100th year of Indian Indepence, the Central government has started work on a vision plan for a ‘future ready India’.
-The Prime Minister’s Office as well as the Cabinet Secretary have assigned 10 Sectoral Group of Secretaries (SGOS) to create a blueprint for the India@2047 plan and finalise the 2047 plan by May 2022.
+The Centre has begun work on a blueprint for India@2047- a vision plan for a ‘future-ready India’ that befits the 100th year of Indian Independence.
+To commemorate the 100th year of independence, the Central government has started work on a vision plan for a ‘future-ready India’.
+The Prime Minister’s Office as well as the Cabinet Secretary have assigned 10 Sectoral Group of Secretaries (SGoS) to create a blueprint for the India@2047 plan and finalise the same by May 2022.

 Individuals from outside and within the government, as well institutional experts are going to be invited to formulate and help with the blueprint.
 The Centre plans on starting right away on the 25-year targets.
 SGoS has been given instructions to identify the achievable targets within the stipulated time, set realistic targets, timelines and milestones for the 2047 plan, as these will act as the ‘foundation for future growth’.

 So far, the key areas identified are agriculture, commerce, infrastructure, industry, urban landscape, security & defence, technology and governance.
 Among the first few siggestions are India’s defence acquisitions should be freed from foreign reliance along with a road map for ‘India’s space in the world in 2047’.